AlexTISYoung/snipar/docs/guide.rst

 If you have no external information on the genotyping error rate in your data, using a value of 1e-4 has worked well when applied to typical genotyping array data.

-The HMM will output the IBD segments to a gzipped text file with suffix ibd.segments.gz.
+The HMM will output the IBD segments to a :ref:`gzipped text file with suffix ibd.segments.gz <ibd_segments_file>`.
 As part of the algorithm, LD scores are calculated for each SNP.
 These can also be output in LDSC format using the --ld_out option.

 Imputing missing parental genotypes